samdelaney42/Stat_Arb_with_K_Means/README.md

   - Maximum Drawdown Duration

   - Sharpe assumes Gaussian returns.
 That is why Maximum Drawdown is used to reveal the tail risks.
 Similar assumptions when you compute the portfolio risk & return.
 Beware of the covariance matrix!

+- Dynamic time warping for some features used in kmeans?